 CSU students can pursue this 24-credit, broad business foundations minor developed specifically for non-business students.
 Minor courses will explore many aspects of business including accounting, finance, marketing, and management.
 The business minor is not available to students pursuing a major in business.

-There are no additional admissions requirements once enrolled at CSU, but students are required to attend a business minor declaration seminar – held throughout the semester – to add the minor.
+There are no additional admissions requirements once enrolled at CSU, but students are required to attend a minor declaration seminar – held multiple times each semester – to add the minor.
 See dates and details (PDF).
-Once you attend the seminar, it will take at least three business days for the minor to be processed, and then you can register for business minor courses.
+Once you attend a seminar, it may take up to five business days for the minor to be processed, and then you can register for business administration minor courses.

 From Minor to Major

-If you have started the minor program and decide you want to become a business major, you can transfer all minor courses into the major except FIN305 and BUS405.
+If you have started the minor program and decide you want to become a business major, you can transfer all minor courses into the major except ACT 205, FIN 305, and BUS 405.

-You will need to complete 24 credits to earn a business minor; 12 or more of those credits must be from upper-division (300- to 400-level) courses.
-You must maintain at least a C average in all required courses.
+You will need to complete 24 credits to earn a business administration minor; 12 or more of those credits must be from upper-division (300- to 400-level) courses.

 The courses below reflect the 2017-2018 Colorado State University catalog, published in August 2017 for students enrolling during the 2017-2018 academic year.
 Courses listed are updated each summer for incoming students.